Undergraduate Courses

 Sample Syllabus Satisfies Pathways MQR Requirement

 This course offers a thorough introduction to the topics required for calculus.
-Topics include real and complex numbers, algebra of functions, the fundamental theorem of algebra, trigonometry, logarithms and exponential functions, conic sections, and the use of graphic calculators.
+Topics include real and complex numbers, algebra of functions, the fundamental theorem of algebra, trigonometry, logarithms, and exponential functions, conic sections, and the use of graphing calculators.
 Students unsure of their preparation for calculus are advised to take the Queens College mathematics placement test.
+Not open to students who have received credit, including transfer credit or advanced placement credit, for any calculus course.
+Students who fail or withdraw from this course multiple times may be prohibited from majoring in the sciences or mathematics; see the bulletin language for your major.

 MATH 128.
 Mathematical Design.